- Professional Development

 If a district or direct-funded charter school intends to use the state-approved technology plan as an E-rate plan, the plan must be written prior to filing Form 470.
 The CDE recommends documenting completion through internal communication such as email.
 We recommend all districts that use their state-approved technology plan as an E-rate plan submit in Cycle A.

-CTAP encourages districts and charter schools to use the CTAP Technology Plan Builder, found at the State CTAP portal, myctap.org.
+CTAP encourages districts and charter schools to use the CTAP Technology Plan Builder, supported by the Los Angles County Office of Education's ITO department.
 It is expected that using the Technology Plan Builder will soon be a requiremen.
 It is provided to facilitate the ease of writing and editing the plan through a collaborative process, and aligns the plan with Appendix C: Criteria for EETT Funded Technology Plans.

 RIMS CTAP staff are available to guide districts and direct-funded charter schools during planning process.
 We will also provide assistance in plan grooming prior to submitting for regional review.